 American motor racing has had its own system and norms and one has witnessed many American drivers make it to Formula 1.
-But NASCAR and IndyCar racing have been by far more popular with the American race fans.
-However, despite impressive circuits like Indianapolis, Austin and New Jersey, there has been no American team in Formula 1 since Penske F1 team in 1976.
+But NASCAR and IndyCar racing has been by far more popular with American race fans.
+However, despite impressive circuits like Indianapolis, Austin and New Jersey, there has been no American team in Formula 1 since the Penske F1 team in 1976.

-In 2010, a US Formula 1 team was successfully registered, but failed to sign the Concorde agreement.
-The team was fronted by Ken Anderson (former technical director of Haas CNC Racing) and a journalist Peter Windsor (former Williams and Ferrari manager).
+In 2010, a US Formula 1 team was successfully registered but failed to sign the Concorde Agreement.
+The team was fronted by Ken Anderson (former technical director of Haas CNC Racing) and journalist Peter Windsor (former Williams and Ferrari manager).
 They would have been the first Formula 1 team to be based outside Europe.
 Later it was reborn as Cypher but they were never able to make it to the 2011 season either.

 Last year business tycoon and NASCAR team owner Gene Haas announced his interest in Formula 1 and his aim to launch a Formula 1 team in time for the 2016 season.
 Haas’ motorsport involvement started in 2003 when his company Haas CNC Racing was a sponsor of Hendrick Motorsports.
 In 2009 he partnered with three-time Sprint Cup Series champion Tony Stewart to form the NASCAR team Stewart- Haas Racing.
 Currently the team fields Danica Patrick, Kevin Harvick, Tony Stewart, and Kurt Busch.